 Harry Eastlack is known as a man with a rare disease.
 Because of this illness, the muscles and tendons and body tissue turn into bones that make his body becomes stiff.

 Harry's frame is unique because it is not separated from each other due to the disease.
 The skeleton is currently one of the most popular Mutter Museums.

 Albert Einstein is a very famous scientist with his intelligence.
 When he died in 1955, Einstein's body was adopted by a doctor named Thomas Harvey who then took his brain without the knowledge of the family.

-Despite the objections, the Einstein family finally agreed with the brain's removal on condition that the brain be used for scientific purposes.
-Currently one of Einstein's brain pieces is stored in the Mutter Museum.
+Despite the objections, the Einstein family finally agreed with the brain's removal on the condition that the brain is used for scientific purposes.
+Currently, one of Einstein's brain pieces is stored in the Mutter Museum.

 The Mütter Museum is a medical museum located in the Center City area of Philadelphia, Pennsylvania.
 It contains a collection of anatomical and pathological specimens, wax models, and antique medical equipment.
 The museum is part of The College of Physicians of Philadelphia.
 Wikipedia

 Address: 19 S 22nd St, Philadelphia, PA 19103, United States

 Open ⋅ Closes 5 PM